mock-server/mockserver-node/README.md

 This value indicates that you want to start the proxy using this value for the HTTPS port.
 The proxy will only be started if either an HTTP i.e. `proxyPort` or HTTPS i.e. `proxySecurePort` port is provided, if neither are provided the proxy will not be started.

+#### options.verbose
+Type: `Boolean`
+Default value: `false`

+This value indicates whether the MockServer logs should be written to the console.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).